-For many patients, completing a prescribed drug course or receiving surgery may not be the finishing point of their treatment and many require additional supportive therapies alongside or after their treatment plan has finished.
+For many patients, completing a prescribed drug course or receiving surgery may not be the finishing point of their treatment and may require additional supportive therapies alongside or after their treatment plan has finished.
 The waiting time for these therapies, especially physiotherapy and non-urgent therapies, can be extensive and negatively affect a patient’s quality of life.
 Private healthcare reduces these wait times dramatically, helping patients to receive the end of treatment therapies they need faster and return to living their life to the fullest of their ability.

 Is Private Healthcare Right For You?